A research project by Eleni Kamma

 Just like allegories are metaphorical structures where the singular meets the universal, parades are social occasions where the subjective individual meets the unifying collective.
 The spontaneity that characterizes the freedom of these festive, almost pan-emotional events is enveloped by an organizing element of theatricality, of staging.
 A parade is a moving collection of units temporarily connected in an infinite loop: as a moebius ring both inside and outside of a group, and inside and outside of a larger social context.
 When people step inside a parade and contexts collide, the potential of the parade as a locus for exchange becomes all the more apparent.

-Casting Call is a project in development, and already had the following public moments:
+Casting Call is a project in development, presentations to date:

 Artist talk at Nieuwe Vide, Haarlem (2019)

-Re-M-Ommegang, a performance at M-Museum Leuven, part of Playground Festival (2018)
+Re-M-Ommegang, a performance at M Leuven during Playground Festival (2018)

-The Selfie-Junkie, The Fool, The Animal, The Glossary, The Angry, The Collector Of Proverbs, and so on, a solo exhibition at Académie royale des Beaux-Arts de Bruxelles, Brussels (2018)
+The Selfie-Junkie, The Fool, The Animal, The Glossary, The Angry, The Collector Of Proverbs, and so on, a solo exhibition at Académie royale des Beaux-Arts de Bruxelles (2018)